How do I minimize my risk when loaning someone my car?

 I am thinking specifically of my insurance rates rising or, worse, possible litigation as the title holder if he were in an accident.
 But if there are more risks involved, I would be interested to hear what they might be and how to mitigate them.

-One thought on “How do I minimize my risk when loaning someone my car?
+1 thoughts on “How do I minimize my risk when loaning someone my car?

 1. Dan H.